mounirn/KharbgaNet/info.md

 * overall UI
     -- do we need a menu?
-    -- menu links are not working
+    -- menu links are not working - fixed
-    -- Tab control -- is not ideal for mobile front end created by field is empty       when user is not logged in
+    -- modal dialogs do not work well in small devices -- Tab control -- is not ideal for mobile front end -- v2 version cleanup
+* contact us --> my online objects created by field is empty       when user is not logged in
 * System - move from UI of V1 or V2 and move to Own Html file
     -- /html/system.html
     -- add link to main app
     -- add Rules as link from main file
+* Move Settings as part of the MyAccount function

 * Exchange requests are not shown properly in the UI and -- debug
 * highlighting of exchange requests disappears